chris-haug/ExData_Plotting1/README.md

-The figure file attached contains h pairs of .png plot files and the R script that creates them.
+Contains pairs of .png plot files and the R script that creates them.

 The prerequisite for these scripts is that the data referenced below is placed in the working directory in a folder titled "Data"